 Jersey Recommendation: #95 Duchene.
 The Preds lost the Winter Classic to Dallas, but Duchene was a bright spot, factoring in on each of Nashville’s goal with a goal and assist, along with being named the third star.

 The weakest part of all the Predators’ jersey had always been their logo, with the sabre-toothed-whatever-it-is having too many shadows/highlights, too many colours, and sometimes placed inside a triangle, sometimes not, and sometimes with Nashville written over top.
 Or it was a bad clip-art alternate.
 Generally, it was a bad logo that was treated badly on the jersey.

 When they refined their logo in 2011, finally dropping the grey from their branding palette and focusing on navy blue and gold, everything changed for the team from a visual branding perspective…for the better.

 • More: BTLNHL #18: Nashville Predators

 These jerseys are the culmination of a process for a new franchise to slowly identity and build its visual brand.
 It’s a process that takes a lot of time, and it took 13 years for the Predators to really hit their stride.
-Unpopular opinion time…these are among the best jersey sets in the league right now.
+Unpopular opinion time…these were among the best jersey sets in the league.
 They’re unique, innovative, a great mixture of traditional and contemporary, and a great balance between minimalist and detailed.